In this section

 This scholarship is an annual endowment provided by the RCH League of Former Trainees and Associates (LOFT) to support the integration of research processes into nursing practice at RCH to support improved outcomes for patients and families.
 Elizabeth Fearon was a trainee of the hospital and a Ward Sister in Pelham Street, Carlton.
 On transfer of the hospital to Parkville, Elizabeth initiated the Day Surgery Unit and continued her role as a teacher and mentor.
 Elizabeth was greatly respected not only for her kindness, but her wisdom and learning.
-This scholarship is given in her name as an appropriate memorial to her legacy.The sum of $6,000 will be awarded to a current nursing employee to support paediatric research within a higher degree OR for research within a clinical position or clinical unit to improve patient outcomes.
+This scholarship is given in her name as an appropriate memorial to her legacy.The sum of up to $6,000 will be awarded to a current nursing employee to support paediatric research within a higher degree OR for research within a clinical position or clinical unit to improve patient outcomes.
 To be eligible candidates must be currently employed at the Royal Children's Hospital as a Registered or Enrolled Nurse, have developed a project plan reflecting a research question from clinical practice, and have support from all relevant managers for the project (i.e. NUM, Director of Clinical Operations).

 Funded through donations made the Royal Children's Hospital Foundation, the Postgraduate Nursing Scholarships are offered to provide financial assistance for coursework fees associated with postgraduate nursing education.

 Visit the Nursing Education page for further information on eligibility criteria and application requirements.

 Australian College of Nursing Grants and Awards

 The Australian College of Nursing (ACN) funds and administers a number of grants and scholarships for nurses each year.